Awowz/CS-Item-Market-Status/README.md

 ## 🛠️ Modifications

 * Currency can be changed from USD to anyother currency. change ```COUNTRY_VALUE``` and ```CURRENCY_VALUE``` to the correct correspoding values that allign with steam api guidlines.
 USD = 1, EUR = 3 ...
 * You can change how long the delay is for the steam market.
-Warning, changing the delay per request shorter than 15 seconds you risk getting ip banned from thier service as per their TOS. value can be changed in ```constants.py``` under value ```STEAM_QUERY_DELAY```
+Warning, changing the delay per request shorter than 15 seconds you risk getting ip banned from thier service as per their TOS. value can be changed in ```constants.py``` under value ```STEAM_QUERY_DELAY```.